harness/developer-hub/release-notes/continuous-integration.md

 * Fixed an issue in the onboarding UI where the **Select Your Repository** progress bar was incorrect.
 (CI-6335)

-* Fixed an issue where a build does not run when a user clicks Run in the Pipeline Editor UI.
+* Fixed an issue where a build did not run when a user selected **Run** in the **Pipeline Editor** UI.
 To run the build, the user needed to go to the YAML editor, save, and then run.
 (CI-6239)

 * Added a log entry when a CI step skips a directory when uploading to an S3 bucket.
 (CI-6205)